sum1tt/sum1tt/README.md

 # 💫 About Me:
-I'm currently working on a web dev project using MERN stack.<br>Learning on the go.
+Computer Science Engineer.<br>Learning on the go.

 ## 🌐 Socials: